aglantzrbc/sql-challenge/README.md

     hire_date ASC;
 ```

-**Code Block 3** | *Code for the List of the employee number, last name, first name, sex, and salary of each employee*
+**Code Block 3** | *Code block for the List of the employee number, last name, first name, sex, and salary of each employee*

 3. *TASK:* List the manager of each department along with their department number, department name, employee number, last name, and first name.